 The National Library of Scotland has many books relating to Scottish traditional culture.

-Using keywords in Library Search, such as 'clan', 'tartan', 'heraldry', will tell you what we hold.
+Using keywords in our main catalogue, such as 'clan', 'tartan', 'heraldry', will tell you what we hold.

 Clans